cosmos/ibc/spec/app/ics-028-cross-chain-validation/system_model_and_properties.md

 Note though that CCV liveness relies on both *Live Blockchain* and *Correct Relayer* assumptions; furthermore, the *Correct Relayer* assumption relies on both *Safe Blockchain* and *Live Blockchain* assumptions.
 >
-> The *Validator Update Provision*, *Unbonding Safety*, and *Slashing Warranty* assumptions define what is needed from the provider Staking module.
+> The *Validator Update Provision*, *Unbonding Safety*, and *Slashing Warranty* assumptions define what is needed from the ABCI application of the provider chain.
 >
 > The *Evidence Provision* assumptions defines what is needed from the ABCI application of the consumer chains.